ncats/hcase/README.md

 If you would like to create a new feature, or submit a fix, please follow this process.
 First, create a personal feature branch (e.g. `feature_new_1`) from the `feature` branch.
 Once your code is complete and tested OK on your end, please  create a pull-request (PR) from your feature branch to the `feature` branch of the HCASE repository.
 Approved features will be merged to the `main` branch.

-# Test Drive HCASE

-We prepared a workflow that showcases how you can create an HCASE space and embed compounds into it that is available as `code/HCASE_Embedding_Parallel.ipynb` in the root of the HCASE repository.
-The workflows does not contain the visualization step, for that we refer you to `code/publication_workflows/HCASE_Experiments_Cherry_Picked_Scaffolds.ipynb` and `code/publication_workflows/HCASE_Experiments_KNN_in_HCASE_Space.ipynb` as starting points.

-The `code/HCASE_Embedding_Parallel.ipynb` can be executed once completing the `Prerequisites` - `Setting Up Conda Environment` sections (see: below).

-# Process to Replicate the Analysis Enclosed in the HCASE Manuscript ######
+# Process to Replicate the Analysis Enclosed in the HCASE Manuscript